 In order for the first layer to function properly, the nourishment provided to the deeper layers must be complete and well balanced.
 The proper nourishment in this layer is affected by internal environment (diet) as well as the external environment.
 Since the external environment contains innumerable pollutants and harmful agents, proper skin care is just as important a factor in health care as is the diet.

 A person has two approaches for healthy skin: from without and from within.
 Both avenues are followed if the try results of good health are expected.

 Aloe vera has a protein complex in the form of mucopolysaccharides and polysaccharides which contain the necessary vitamins and minerals in ionic state and act synergistically producing an enzyme-like action.
-Because of this property, aloe vera contains the (1) ideal penetrating property, as well as the (2) ideal nourishment for cell growth and reproduction, while at the same time, (aiding the body in its constant detoxification process.
+Because of this property, aloe vera contains the (1) ideal penetrating property, as well as the (2) ideal nourishment for cell growth and reproduction.

 If the body is deprived of its ability to eliminate toxins and dead tissues, it hastens the aging process.